 I was first introduced to Ralph Waldo Emerson in high school.
 I don’t recall exactly what I first read, I simply remember carrying his collected works around, along with my journal.
 Writing and Emerson to me were synonymous and my writing wasn’t writing unless it came after reading some Emerson.
 His essay on Self Reliance was what I needed and desired to hear at that time.
-I was a young man, coming into age, I was boxing and finding my self.
-20 years later and Emerson is still my go to intellectual when I am going through some rough times, or simply stuck inside my head, and not in a productive way.
+I was a young man, coming into age, I was boxing and finding myself.
+20 years later and Emerson is still my go-to intellectual when I am going through some rough times, or simply stuck inside my head, and not in a productive way.
+Today, Emerson’s essay on Self Reliance would be in my top 10 list of influential writings that have shaped my life.

 For those of you who are not familiar with Emerson, his upbringing and philosophy, this video below created by the Pursuit of Wonder provides a wonderful overview of his life and works: